 Heart Speaks to Heart Campaign

 However we need the support of the affectionately named ‘Oratory family’.
-With your help we can leave a legacy which we can enjoy and of which everyone can be proud, ensuring that The Oratory remains a beacon for truly outstanding education for generations to come.
+With your help, we can leave a legacy which we can enjoy and of which everyone can be proud, ensuring that The Oratory remains a beacon for truly outstanding education for generations to come.

 Kindest Hearts, Brightest Minds - increasing opportunities for young people